Non-Commutative Gauge Theory at the Beach: Background

 The preimage of a point in $\bbR^{1,2}$ is a $\CP^1$; however, the preimage of a point in $\mT$ differs substantially depending on which of the above three classes it belongs to.
 Often we will refer to the $\CP^1_x$ fibre over a point $x\in\bbR^{1,2}$ as a \emph{minitwistor line}.
-The anti-holomorphic involution $R$ lifts to a map $S:\PS\to\PS$, $(x,\lambda)\mapsto(x,\bar\lambda)$ so that $\pi\circ S = R\circ\pi$.
+The anti-holomorphic involution $R$ lifts to a map $S\colon\PS\to\PS$, $(x,\lambda)\mapsto\bigl(x,\bar\lambda\bigr)$ so that $\pi\circ S = R\circ\pi$.

-\subsection{Minitwistor Description of the dKP Equation}
+\subsection{Minitwistor description of the dKP equation}

-In \cite{Hitchin:1982vry} Hitchin shows that the minitwistor correspondence of subsections \ref{subsec:complex-minitwistors} and \ref{subsec:Lorentzian-minitwistors} is an instance of a more general correspondence between $3d$ Einstein-Weyl geometries and complex surfaces.
+In \cite{Hitchin:1982vry}, Hitchin shows that the minitwistor correspondence of Sections~\ref{subsec:complex-minitwistors} and \ref{subsec:Lorentzian-minitwistors} is an~instance of a more general correspondence between $3d$ Einstein--Weyl geometries and complex surfaces.
 While we will not directly need this more general situation in the rest of the paper, we briefly review it here because the gravitational perspective on the dKP equation appears naturally both in minitwistor space and from our non-commutative gauge theory, which is also inherently gravitational.
-In addition, it provides a convenient way to introduce the Lax operators of the dKP equation; we will recover these from the Chern-Simons description in section~\ref{subsec:dKP-Lax}.
+In addition, it provides a convenient way to introduce the Lax operators of the~dKP equation; we will recover these from the Chern--Simons description in Section~\ref{subsec:dKP-Lax}.